balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 **Agent prompt — set to watch**

 ```
-Agent: Subscribe me to repository notifications for "demo-streamlit" (watch).
+ Subscribe me to repository notifications for "demo-streamlit" (watch).
 I want to receive notifications for all conversations.
 ```

 **Agent prompt — set to ignore/unwatch**

 ```
-Agent: Unsubscribe or ignore notifications for repository "demo-streamlit".
+ Unsubscribe or ignore notifications for repository "demo-streamlit".
 ```

 **What to expect**